recallnet/rust-recall/README.md

 #### Consensus

 Checkpoints that reference subset state are pushed to the parent subnet in a bottom-up fashion, which is essential for the parent to validate the state transitions of the child.
-Hoku passes checkpointed headers to its parent and uses the CometBFT ledger to gather relevant signatures and data.
-Additionally, Hoku can contact the IPLD resolver & store to read and write data to its internal state so that it is IPLD addressable.
+Recall passes checkpointed headers to its parent and uses the CometBFT ledger to gather relevant signatures and data.
+Additionally, Recall can contact the IPLD resolver & store to read and write data to its internal state so that it is IPLD addressable.
 There is also a _top-down_ sync action;
 subnets must have a view of their parent's finality, which includes the latest block hash, power table information, and (in the future) cross-subnetmessage passing.

-In general, data is represented as CIDs onchain (within a Hoku machine's state), and the actual data is stored offchain in a node's local (networked) block store.
-Hoku uses the concept of a _detached payload_ asynchronous sync mechanism, which is a transaction that includes a CID reference to an object, but does not include the object data itself.
+In general, data is represented as CIDs onchain (within a Recall machine's state), and the actual data is stored offchain in a node's local (networked) block store.
+Recall uses the concept of a _detached payload_ asynchronous sync mechanism, which is a transaction that includes a CID reference to an object, but does not include the object data itself.
 When a detached payload is added to the chain, validators are required to download the object data from the network and verify that it matches the CID reference.
 This ensures that all validators have a copy of the object data and can verify the